kosli-dev/cli/docs.kosli.com/content/getting_started/part_8_querying.md

 The output of the command is shortened above, for readability purposes.

-The amount of artifacts may be really long and by default you can see last 15 artifacts - the first page of the result list.
+The amount of artifacts may be really long and by default you can see the last 15 artifacts - the first page of the result list.
 You can use `-n` flag to limit the amount of artifacts displayed per page, and `--page` to select which page of the result list you want to see.

 E.g. to see last five artifacts you'd use:
 ```